Balancing the Negative Aspects of Working from Homes and Remote Working

 “Make a rule to work from home only in exceptional circumstances,” says this paper of Dartmouth College citing Harvard Business Review.
 Many of us grew up hearing: “Don’t take your work home,” but all those things have become stories of the past when we are facing the new normal.

-working from home may be an office worker’s dream: not having to get up at the crack of dawn every morning to commute to the office, not having to spend a small fortune on office attire, no traffic jams on your way to work, not having to deal with coworkers that you may not get along with, no sitting in a fluorescent-lit cubicle during most daylight hours, and no jostling for space in crowded cafes during your lunch break – but in the long run it has its repercussions and negative aspects.
+Working from home may be an office worker’s dream: not having to get up at the crack of dawn every morning to commute to the office, not having to spend a small fortune on office attire, no traffic jams on your way to work, not having to deal with coworkers that you may not get along with, no sitting in a fluorescent-lit cubicle during most daylight hours, and no jostling for space in crowded cafes during your lunch break – but in the long run it has its repercussions and negative aspects.

-The Negative side of Working from Home
+The Negative Side of Working from Home

 List of the issues concerning employee engagement, wellbeing and socioeconomic aspects, with remote working or working from home.